Dosimetry-Driven Alpha Emitter Selection for Radioligand Therapy: Is daughter translocation a significant safety concern?

-The selection of a radionuclide is critical for optimizing radioligand therapy (RLT).
-The choice of alpha-emitter should take into account the pharmacokinetics of the radioligand.
+The first long-term safety data with a 212 Pb-labelled radiopharmaceutical reported significant renal adverse events after more than two years of follow-up.
+Understanding the pharmacokinetic drivers of dose delivery for alpha emitting radioligand therapy (RLT) will be critical to optimizing molecules.
 We aimed to model and compare the dosimetry and therapeutic index (TI) of a single pharmaceutical, rhPSMA-10.1, when labeled with either 225 Ac or 212 Pb, using human pharmacokinetic data.

 METHODS

-Dosimetry data from a Phase 1 trial of 177 Lu-rhPSMA-10.1 in 13 mCRPC patients was used to generate time–activity curves for tumors and organs-at-risk (kidneys, salivary glands).
+Dosimetry data from a Phase 1 trial of 177 Lu-rhPSMA-10.1 in 13 mCRPC patients was used to generate time–activity curves for tumors and select organs-at-risk.
 These curves were used to model the dosimetry of 225 Ac-rhPSMA-10.1 and 212 Pb-rhPSMA-10.1 by substituting the physical half-life and decay properties of 177 Lu with those of the alpha-emitters.
 Absorbed doses and TIs were calculated.
 The potential impact of daughter radionuclide translocation on organ doses and TIs was also modeled.

 RESULTS

-To deliver a 5Gy (RBE5) absorbed dose to tumors, a ~29-fold higher administered activity of 212 Pb was required compared to 225 Ac (mean 131 MBq versus 4.6 MBq, respectively).
-At this tumor dose, the required activity of 212 Pb resulted in 2.5-fold and 2.2-fold higher absorbed doses to the kidneys and salivary glands, respectively, compared with 225 Ac.
-Consequently, 225 Ac demonstrated a substantially improved TI, with a ~3-fold higher tumor:kidney dose ratio (9.85 versus 3.36) and a ~2.2-fold higher tumor:salivary gland ratio (15.9 versus.
+To deliver 5Gy (RBE5) absorbed dose to tumors, a ∼29-fold higher administered activity of 212 Pb was required compared to 225 Ac (131 MBq versus 4.6 MBq, respectively).
+At this tumor dose, the activity of 212 Pb resulted in 2.5-fold and 2.2-fold higher absorbed doses to the kidneys and salivary glands, respectively, compared with 225 Ac.
+Consequently, 225 Ac demonstrated a substantially improved TI, with a ∼3-fold higher tumor:kidney dose ratio (9.85 versus 3.36) and a ∼2.2-fold higher tumor:salivary gland ratio (15.9 versus.
 7.1).
-Even when modeling a conservative worst-case scenario for daughter translocation, 225 Ac maintained a superior TI.
+Even when modeling a worst-case scenario for daughter translocation, 225 Ac maintained a superior TI.
 Importantly, based on the pharmacokinetics of this drug, to achieve 120Gy (RBE5) absorbed dose to tumors would require the delivery of 12.1Gy (RBE5) and 35.7Gy (RBE5) to the kidneys for 225 Ac and 212 Pb respectively.
-When daughter translocation is modelled, these values are 39.1Gy (RBE5) and 114.3Gy (RBE5) respectively.
+Modeling daughter translocation, these values become 39.1Gy (RBE5) and 114.3Gy (RBE5) respectively which may help to explain recently reported safety data from 212 Pb-labelled RLT.

 CONCLUSIONS

 The physical half-life of 225 Ac is better suited to the pharmacokinetic profile of rhPSMA-10.1 than the shorter half-life of 212 Pb.
-This results in a substantially enhanced TI for 225 Ac-rhPSMA-10.1, permitting the delivery of markedly lower absorbed doses to organs-at-risk for a fixed tumor dose.
-This work highlights the critical importance of matching radionuclide half-life with drug pharmacokinetics to optimize RLT.
+This results in substantially enhanced TI for 225 Ac-rhPSMA-10.1, permitting the delivery of markedly lower absorbed doses to organs-at-risk for a fixed tumor dose.
+Importantly, labelling with 212 Pb may lead to very high renal absorbed radiation doses driven predominantly by demetallation.